HabiburRahman47/express-mongo-crud/README.md

 # To-Do App
-A RESTful API  for a Todo application built with Express.js and MongoDB.
+A simple full-stack Todo list application built with Express.js, MongodB and basic HTML/CSS and JavaScript

 ## Features